-- : Put on appropriate personal protective equipment (see Section 8).
-Avoid breathing dust. - : Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
-Workers should wash hands and face before eating, drinking and smoking.
+Precautions for safe handling Protective measures Put on appropriate personal protective equipment (see Section 8).
+Avoid breathing dust.
+Advice on general occupational hygiene Eating, drinking and smoking should be prohibited in areas where this material is has stored and processed.
+Workers should wash hands and face before eating, drinking smoking.
 Remove contaminated clothing and protective equipment before entering eating areas.
-See also Section 8 for additional information on hygiene measures.

-Conditions for safe storage, including any incompatibilities

-: Store in accordance with local regulations.
-Store so as to avoid dust generation and dispersal.
+See also Section 8 for additional information on hygiene measures. ng and Conditions for safe storage, including any incompatibilities Store in accordance with local regulations.
+Store so as to avoid dust generation an dispersal.
 Store in a segregated and approved area.
-Do not store in unlabeled containers.
-Separate from oxidizing materials.
-Use appropriate containment to avoid environmental contamination.
+Do not store in unlabeled cont Separate from oxidizing materials.
+Use appropriate containment to avoid environme contamination. tainers.